StefanSchubert/aquarium_IoT/README.md

 * Ansible and ssh are available
 * The ssh private key of the executing user has been published onto the 'pi' account.
+* You have edited the application.properties value for "ds18b20.device.id"

 ###### Examples